Timothyjjohnson/CS370/README.md

 As a computer scientist, I’ve learned to break problems into smaller parts.
 When something didn’t work, I used debugging tools, printed outputs, and tested small pieces at a time until I figured it out.
 That mindset helped me stay focused and not get overwhelmed when tuning my model or tweaking reward functions.

 I’ve also learned that I have a responsibility to think about how my code affects people.
 With intelligent systems especially, it’s important to make sure the decisions being made are fair, unbiased, and secure.
-If this agent were used in something real—like finance or healthcare—it would be my job to protect users and act responsibly.
+If this agent were used in something real, like finance or healthcare, it would be my job to protect users and act responsibly.

 This was one of my favorite projects because I could actually see the agent learn over time.
 It felt like something real, and it showed how much I’ve grown with Python, Jupyter, and machine learning tools.